 The Cilantro Plant Details

-Also, this is a plant that can be in either sun or shade, so it's very easy to place in the garden.
+This is a plant that can be in either sun or shade, so it's very easy to place in the garden.
 However, the placement is going to depend on your climate.
 If you have very hot summers, keep the plants in the shade so they don't go to seed too quickly.
-On the other hand, full sun is perfect for mild summers or until the temperatures begin to rise.
+Full sun is perfect for mild summers or until the temperatures begin to rise.

 Coriander likes well-drained, rich soil.
 It will bolt and turn bitter if grown at temperatures over 75 F, so plant it after the frost has passed but enjoy it until the full heat of summer hits.
 At this point, you may want to bring one of your plants inside to keep it cool and producing cilantro.